ryan-inman/azure-network-protocols/README.md

 <br />

 <p>
 Lastly, we will observe RDP traffic.
-Filter by RDP and observe how it is spamming nonstop.
+Filter by the port (tcp.port == 3389) and observe how it is spamming nonstop.
 This is because there is a live RDP session from your machine to VM1!
 </p>
 <br />